kebin20/todo-app-react/README.md

 - Filter by all/active/complete todos
 - Clear all completed todos
 - Toggle light and dark mode
-- Reorder the todo items in the list
+~- Reorder the todo items in the list~ (WIP: Bug needing to be fixed)

 ### Links